nrs-org/novelslop/content/vol_01/chap_04.typ

 #import "../../lib.typ": chapter

 #chapter(4, "On the cherry-colored pathway to school, Narumi Mona has high hopes for her future")[
+  With the cherry blossoms covering a part of the sky with its pink, Mona had no care for the scenery around her.
+After all, it's been the ninth year she had seen this scene before, not to mention the countless times that this overused scene was used on all sorts of TV programs.

-  On the cherry-colored pathway, Mona would soon saw other students within her own ages walking along with her.
+  On the pathway to school, Mona would soon saw other students within her own ages walking along with her.

-  Today was Mona’s high school debut, a day so important that it could determine whether she would spend her high school days in loneliness or a close-knit circle of friends.
+  Today was Mona’s high school debut, a day so important that it could determine whether she would spend her high school days in loneliness or a close-knit circle of friends (the possibility of her becoming a popular figure in class was automatically removed from her conscience due to its impossibility).
   Even though she was fine with either of those, the latter was a far more pleasant option.

-  Most of those people were going in groups, while happily chattering with each other.
+  Most of those people around her were going in groups, happily chattering with each other.
+She noticed a girl, seemingly one or two years younger than her, walking by a friend whom she had been happily chatting with.

   "It would be nice if I could find a close friend like that…", she mumbled.

   Being a prestigious prep school, Misuzu does not seem to be a place where idol fans would like to hang around at, so the likeliness of Mona actually finding her own kinds there was nearly zero.
-Well, if you factor in the people who would despise idol stuff, that number would just drop to the negative range.
+Well, if you factor in the people who would despise idol stuff as a negative count, that number would just drop to the negative range.
-  And without any notable traits other than her profound admiration for idols, that was probably her best bet.
+  And without any notable traits other than her profound admiration for idols, that was probably her best bet of getting to talk her mind out freely.

   _"No, I have to stay positive.
 If I got to college, I’ll have a high-paying stable job, which can adequately fulfill my crippling idol addiction.
 Yep, I’m